Ishika18/Reminder-Application/BREAKDOWNOFWORK.md

 #### Git
 - Learned to use VS code source control
--
+- Learned to solve merge conflicts

 #### Landing/Promotional Page
-- Learned bootstrap concepts to create promotional/landing page (most was not used in final version of landing page)
+- Used bootstrap concepts to create promotional/landing page layout (most was not used in final version of landing page)
+- Watched YouTube videos on making carousels in bootstrap and using bootstrap for responsiveness
 - Made mockups of app UI in figma (not used)
 - Made slides for landing page carousel (not used)
+- Made cards for landing page
+- Made jumbotron for landing page(not used)
 - Found icons for use on landing page